srlearn/srlearn/README.md

 '''Step 1: Background Knowledge'''

-# Sample data is built in from the 'Toy Cancer' Dataset, retrieve it with sample_data
+# Sample data is built in from the 'Toy Cancer' Dataset, retrieve it with example_data
 >>> bk = boostsrl.example_data('background')

 # Create the background knowledge or 'Modes,' where 'cancer' is the target we want to predict.